tomaj/hermes/README.md

 ### How to write your own serializer

-If you want o use your own serializer in your drivers, you have to create a new class that implements `Tomaj\Hermes\MessageSerializer` and you need a driver that will support it.
-You can add trait `Tomaj\Hermes\Driver\SerializerAwareTrait` to your driver that will add method `setSerializer` to your driver.
+If you want o use your own serializer in your drivers, you have to create a new class that implements `Tomaj\Hermes\MessageSerializer`, and you need a driver that will support it.
+You can add the trait `Tomaj\Hermes\Driver\SerializerAwareTrait` to your driver that will add method `setSerializer` to your driver.

 Simple serializer that will use library [jms/serializer][]: